RcrossF/BCLiquorBot/README.md

 2. If you live elsewhere in BC you must update the coordinates in bot.py as they currently use a 5km radius around Victoria for available stores
 3. Call the bot with the following syntax:

-@botname get "searchTerm(eg. rum, beer, gin, all, etc)" "maxPrice(0 for none)" "store(matches a partial store name, or all)" For example:
+@botname get "searchTerm(eg. rum, beer, gin, all, etc)" "maxPrice(0 for none)" "store(matches a partial store name, or all)"
+For example:
 @liquorbot get gin 60 all
+or
 @liquorbot get all 0 fairfield